Vasya-M/fractal_draw/README.md

 ## fractal_draw
-Ddraw your own fractal picture.<br />
+Draw your own fractal picture.<br />
 You have to set more than 2 points by clicking.<br />
 Expamples of drawed pictures <br />
 ![no image](/img/1.png)<br />